kailash-manasarovar/statement/docs/timeline/2023/may.md

     - Did Samuel require something in return for doing that.

 - On this particular evening, we walked home together and he constantly texted on his WhatsApp, as if he was repeating everything I said to someone.
 Domingo of course.
-- He also mentioned, bizarrely, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Domingo.
+- He also mentioned, bizarrely and repeatedly, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Domingo.

 ## Acupuncture